Home Church vs Small Group: What's the Difference?

 โ† Back to all articles

-People often use "home church" and "small group" interchangeably โ€” but they're not the same thing.
-Understanding the difference matters, especially if you're looking for a community that functions as your primary church experience rather than a supplement to one.
+People often use "home church" and "small group" interchangeably โ€” but they're not the same thing, and the difference matters more than most people realize.
+If you're genuinely looking for a primary faith community rather than a supplement to one, understanding this distinction will save you a lot of time and potential disappointment.

 The Short Answer

 A small group is an appendage of a larger church โ€” a midweek gathering of members who already attend Sunday services together.
+It's designed to provide connection and community within a larger institutional structure.
 A home church is a standalone congregation.
 It isn't connected to or feeding into a larger church.
 It is the church.
+That single difference has enormous practical implications for everything from how you worship to where your financial giving goes.

 Side-by-Side Comparison